 For jobs where numerically scored examinations are used to rank candidates, 10 points will be added to a veteran's civil exam score for all of the following situations:

 For jobs that don't require exams, preference allows you to get credit for each month and year of military training and duty you have that's reasonably related to the position you're applying for (called "military service credit").

 If you have more related military experience than the minimal requirement, you'll get additional credit for your military service that isn't related to the job you applied for—up to four years worth.
 This provision doesn't apply to veterans' families.

 To receive veterans preference, you need to submit a DD-214 or discharge papers along with a State Application for Employment to the appointing agency.
 The agency will be responsible for determining eligibility for the preference.

-Certain veterans who owed income tax prior to entry into service can have the tax canceled and abated.
-To be eligible, a veteran must be receiving service-connected disability compensation from the VA.
-For a surviving spouse to be eligible for the cancellation, the veteran must have been killed while in service.
+If you owed state income tax in North Carolina before you entered military service, you might qualify to have the tax canceled and abated.
+To be eligible, you must be receiving service-connected disability compensation from the VA.

 Under this program, you might even get a refund if you already paid any portion of the tax bill when the state cancels those taxes.